 From a technical standpoint I try to keep the light levels as low as possible.
 On digital I pretty much underexpose always since these chips read so much into the shadows.
 That way I maintain more highlight detail and the over feel is more gritty and filmic which I personally like.
 It’s a fine line however and takes lots of care.

+“Movement” is a one of the macro elements of cinematography.
 Tell us a little more about how you approach the choreography of movement for a shot like this.
 Your camera is moving all of the time throughout the shoot but at times you move fast or you punch in for a close up (for example at 2:10).
 Have you ever edited before?
 How did you know you’re giving the editor footage that would stitch together nicely?
 Is it part of a cinematographers job to understanding editing?

 I never edited professionally but going way back in time I started to get involved with tape to tape editing when I was sixteen having just started to experiment with a small JVC VHS-C camera as a hobby.
 I went into early non-linear editing shortly after and cut peoples holiday and wedding videos for money.
 In 2001 Final cut 1.3.5 was the game changer and editing became a hobby of mine through film school.
 I still edit my own reels and little projects here and there.
 I think knowing the editing process helps a lot in being able to make the right choices on set quickly and to be able to give the director and editor what they need and so much more.
 Once we get what we have to have for a specific set up I often run wild for a take or two and cover and action, scene or performance totally freely and get all kinds of extra moments and close-ups that were not boarded.
 That way I can give the editor more options and it also satisfies my personal urge for artistic expression.
 Especially in commercials sticking to storyboarded moments only can be very frustrating and limiting.
 Some of the best moments you can’t board.
 I’ve always had tremendous appreciation for musicians.
 In particular percussionists.
 A beat triggers an emotion while a sequence of beats can tell a story.
 Editing is just like that.
 In film the images are the beats.
 As a cinematographer you have a vast variety of lenses, cameras, film stock and settings at your disposal to strike just the right emotion one image at a time.
 Editing a sequence will tell the story.
 Not sure if this made sense but it kind of makes sense to me.